Blogging on Always Write

 - Photo Challenges

-In April 2017 I began dedicating my first blog primarily to travel and local articles.
+Near the same time, I dedicated my first blog primarily to travel and local articles.
 There may be some overlap between the two blogs, Traveling and Blogging Near and Far and Always Write.

 So You Know